Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 When the HelloWorld application runs successfully, take a look at the following walkthrough of its code and output.

-- After creating a session, the application code creates a [Session](https://docs.snowflake.com/en/developer-guide/snowpark/reference/scala/com/snowflake/snowpark/Session.html) object with the settings specified in `snowflake_connection.properties`.
+- To establish a session, the application code creates a [Session](https://docs.snowflake.com/en/developer-guide/snowpark/reference/scala/com/snowflake/snowpark/Session.html) object with the settings specified in `snowflake_connection.properties`.

     ```scala
     val session = Session.builder.configFile("snowflake_connection.properties").create
-    ```

-    For this part of the example, you should just see the following output:

-    ```console
-    [info] running HelloWorld

-    === Creating the session ===

-    [sbt-bg-threads-1]  INFO (Logging.scala:22) - Closing stderr and redirecting to stdout
-    [sbt-bg-threads-1]  INFO (Logging.scala:22) - Done closing stderr and redirecting to stdout
     ```

 - Next, the application code [creates a DataFrame](https://docs.snowflake.com/en/developer-guide/snowpark/working-with-dataframes.html) to hold the results from executing the `SHOW TABLES` command: